 Former NAB executive general manager, wealth advice, John Flavell has listed the provision of “impartial, professional advice” as a top priority as he takes the reins at Mortgage Choice.

-“If Mortgage Choice takes the same principles and approach to meeting consumers’ needs in [the wealth management and superannuation] space as they’ve done on the mortgage side – and that’s about saying impartial, professional advice delivers great outcomes for customers – then the growth opportunity there is immense,” Mr Flavell said.
+Last week Mortgage Choice announced that Mr Flavell would be succeeding Michael Russell as the new chief executive of the ASX-listed mortgage brokerage and advice licensee, having held senior roles within NAB’s third-party distribution businesses for a number of years.
+Speaking to ifa sister title The Adviser, Mr Flavell said one of his top priorities as CEO will be to make the company as well known in wealth management as it is in the mortgage space and capitalise on the $1.8 trillion in superannuation.“If Mortgage Choice takes the same principles and approach to meeting consumers’ needs in [the wealth management and superannuation] space as they’ve done on the mortgage side – and that’s about saying impartial, professional advice delivers great outcomes for customers – then the growth opportunity there is immense,” Mr Flavell said.

 Mr Flavell said he had coveted the Mortgage Choice CEO role for a number of years and said his recent experience at an institutional wealth manager makes him an ideal fit.